bhagya88/week11-Hangman/README.md

-# Hangman
+# Hangman game

 ### Overview

-This Hangman game is a Node.js console application implemented using OOPs.
-The theme of this hangman game is *Guess the Composer of Classical Music*.
+The theme of this game is Classical music.
+In the this hangman game, you get to guess the composer of the classical music.

 ### Demo